 Cast iron is an alloy with a composition practically identical to steel, but with a high percentage of carbon, which gives it greater hardness and a lower thermal expansion coefficient.

-This fundamental characteristic of cast iron, added to the lubricating effect of the carbon, makes it suitable for combinations where there are variations in temperature.
+This fundamental characteristic of cast iron, added to a lubricating effect of carbon, makes it suitable for combinations where there are variations in temperature.